remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-front.md

     Now you have to finish to install your worker before to continue

 ### Configure your container
 In your device, you have a device with the name "Migration".
-This container will be used to configure a new container, called "Service" to provide a DHCP service to each lab your will build.
+This container will be used to configure a new container, called "Service" to provide a DHCP service to each lab you will build.

 First : in the sandbox, start the "Migration" device.
 In the console, configure the network of the device (show the log to know it) and next, type the following command :
 ```bash